-At the University of Tasmania we are working hard towards creating a place where all of us, no matter how we identify, feel valued, respected and safe.
+At the University of Tasmania, we are working hard towards creating a place where all of us, no matter how we identify, feel valued, respected and safe.
 It is well known that when we can be our full selves, when we can be authentic and open about who we are, we are at our best.
 In turn, we are then more productive, feel happier, and have greater levels of loyalty and engagement.

 Our aspirations and commitments are expressed in our Inclusion, Diversity & Equity Principles.
-In a practical sense we want to make sure we take steps to reinforce these messages and make it known that diversity enriches us, and as a university we do not tolerate the disrespect, harassment or discrimination of anyone due to their sexual orientation or gender identity.
+In a practical sense, we want to make sure we take steps to reinforce these messages and make it known that diversity enriches us, and as a university, we do not tolerate the disrespect, harassment or discrimination of anyone due to their sexual orientation or gender identity.

 Ally Network

-We are proud to have an established Ally network.
-The Ally Network is made up of members of the university community who affirm the inclusion of people of diverse sexuality and gender identities, and provide 'safe zones', support and referral for staff and students.
+We are proud to have an established Ally Network.
+The Ally Network is made up of members of the university community who affirm the inclusion of people of diverse sexuality and gender identities, provide 'safe zones', and support and referral for staff and students.
 Allies are not identified as any particular sexuality or gender identity but are people who value and believe in a safe, inclusive and diverse university.

 Inclusive definitions of 'Partner'